laurenrutledge/goodreads-detection-system/README.md

 ---

+For a full detailed report, please see: goodreads_project.pdf in the main branch of repository.

+---

 ## Overview
 This project presents the foundation of an automated system for assessing the quality of book reviews collected from Goodreads, a widely used, public online book review platform.